HannahHaensen/pyfu/index.md

 }
 ```

-if you cite our work please also consider the previous approach Iterative Deep Fusion for 3D Semantic Segmentation
+if you cite our work please also consider the previous approach Iterative Deep Fusion for 3D Semantic Segmentation.
+Citation of our work will be available soon.